 What will we not do with your data?

 Wittenberg University will not sell your data.
-We do not provide it to a third party for any purpose that is not directly related to Denison.
+We do not provide it to a third party for any purpose that is not directly related to Wittenberg.
 In a situation where we do provide alumni data to a third party, it is only when we have a contract defining a service agreement.
-Use of our data is contractually limited to projects related to Denison, and any data must be returned or destroyed at the end of the contract.
+Use of our data is contractually limited to projects related to Wittenberg, and any data must be returned or destroyed at the end of the contract.
 Before signing a contract with a third party, we review their security systems and practices so they are consistent with our standards.